 The School of Law offers two research degrees: Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).
 Each degree consists of a substantial research project and a limited coursework component.
 A PhD thesis, in particular, must make a substantial original contribution to knowledge in the relevant subject area.
 Research postgraduate students are encouraged to be active members of the School of Law research community.
 Supervision is available under regional and international experts in a diverse array of subject areas, including public law, human rights, criminal law, private law, comparative law, international law and maritime law.
 The University also offers excellent financial assistance to eligible students, widening access to research postgraduate study.

-The University has stipulated the following study periods for research degree programmes, and students are required to complete their studies, including the submission of their thesis, within those periods (for 2019 entry):
+The University has stipulated the following study periods for research degree programmes, and students are required to complete their studies, including the submission of their thesis, within those periods (for students admitted on or after 1 September 2019):

 |Programme of Study||Full-time||Part-time|